fdeblasio/pokeemerald-expansion/notes.md

     - Edit contests?/Contests overhaul
         - Update Pledge moves to combo with each other like the elemental fangs
         - Pokemon in contests should be set to seen in Pokedex
-        - Add Secret Rank for cool trainer ideas?
+        - Add unique ideas to Special Rank
-            - Would function the same as master
         - Utilize non-trainer/other important GFX
             - weird guy
             - Devon employee/the similar MAN_2